Nonperturbative Waveguide Quantum Electrodynamics: Summary and Discussions

 We next extended the analysis to the multi-emitter case and established a general framework for studying multi-emitter QED systems without relying on uncontrolled approximations or assumptions.
-Building on this formalism, we showed that the ground-state physics can be understood from the perspective of the standard transverse-field Ising model~\eqref{ising} but with suitably renormalized parameters.
-Finally, we analyzed the case of gapless photonic dispersions and argued that a quantum phase transition can in general occur if the renormalized mass diverges in the thermodynamic limit, while transition is not expected when the mass remains finite.
-In certain special limits, this analysis led to the conclusions that are consistent with previous results of the delocalization-localization transition in the spin-boson model and the no-go theorems for the superradiant transition in cavity QED.
-In this respect, one of the conceptual advantages in our approach is establishing a unified perspective on these seemingly unrelated phenomena.
-Most interestingly, we pointed out the possibility of realizing the superradiant phase by coupling (artificial) atoms to electromagnetic modes with superlinear dispersion, which should provide a new twist to ongoing discussions about the possibility of the superradiant transition in multimode QED setups (see e.g., Ref.~\cite{AGM20}).
+Building on this formalism, we argued that the ground-state physics can be understood from the perspective of the transverse-field Ising model~\eqref{ising} but with suitably renormalized parameters.
+Finally, we analyzed the case of gapless photonic dispersions and showed that a quantum phase transition can in general occur if the renormalized mass diverges in the thermodynamic limit, while transition is not expected when the mass remains finite.
+There, we found that in certain cases the diamagnetic term leads to the suppression of the symmetry-broken phase, which is reminiscent of no-go theorems for superradiant transition in cavity QED (see e.g., Refs.~\cite{AGM20,GD20}).
+One surprising consequence of this analysis is the appearance of a reenterant transition into the symmetry-unbroken phase at sufficiently strong coupling, which was absent in the simplified descriptions such as the spin-boson model.
+These results are also confirmed by the FRG analysis of the circuit QED system.